Stephen Hawking

-Born in 1942 on the day of Gallilee’s death and died 76 years later on the day of Einstein’s birth, Stephen Hawking spent his life trying to unify the work of his illustrious physicist ancestors and in particular the theories of general relativity and quantum mechanics into a single unified physical theory, the holy grail of all physicists , even today (currently, two theories are in confrontation: the theory of strings and that of loops), and on which Einstein himself had clashed his life without accepting the probabilistic and non-deterministic aspect observed in the infinitely small (“God does not play dice”).
+Born in 1942 on the day of Galilee’s death and died 76 years later on the day of Einstein’s birth, Stephen Hawking spent his life trying to unify the work of his illustrious physicist ancestors and in particular the theories of general relativity and quantum mechanics into a single unified physical theory, the holy grail of all physicists , even today (currently, two theories are in confrontation: the theory of strings and that of loops), and on which Einstein himself had clashed his life without accepting the probabilistic and non-deterministic aspect observed in the infinitely small (“God does not play dice”).

 In the mid-1960s, as he continued his studies as a physicist for his doctorate, Hawking demonstrated that Einstein’s theory of general relativity implied that space and time had a beginning, the Big Bang, and an end, black holes.